inlivedev/inlive-js-sdk/packages/room/README.md

 - `peer.getStream(key)`

-  A method to get and retrieve a specific stream object.
-It requires a key to find the data.
+  A method to get and retrieve a specific stream object based on key provided.

+- `peer.getStreamByTrackId(trackId: string)`

+  A method to get and retrieve a specific stream object based on track ID provided.

 - `peer.getTotalStreams()`